the-turing-way/the-turing-way/book/website/reproducible-research/open/open-access.md

 </div>

 *Slides for this talk can be cited as Victoria Hellon.
 (2022, May 4).
 Scientific Publishing: a brief history and where do we go from here?.
 Zenodo. https://doi.org/10.5281/zenodo.6516871.*
-Traditionally many journals are subscription journals, meaning their content is behind a paywall.
-Universities may have subscriptions to that journal, allowing you to access its content if you are based at a subscribing institution or you may be able to pay a one-off fee to access an individual article.

-The Open Access movement led to the creation of Open Access journals, where the content is open for everyone, with no need to pay or be a member of a subscribing institution.
-The number of these journals is still increasing rapidly, with 17,000 listed in the Directory of Open Access Journals [DOAJ](http://www.doaj.org) (data fetched November 2021).

 (rr-open-access-gold-publishing)=
 #### Gold Open Access publishing